 Transfer about half of the couscous to the steamer basket.
 Again, try to handle the couscous lightly and avoid packing it into the steamer.

-Add the squash, zucchini, and sweet potatoes to the couscoussier, and place the steamer basket on top.
+Add the squash, zucchini, and sweet potatoes, if using, to the couscoussier, and place the steamer basket on top.
 (Again, seal the joint if necessary.)

 When you see the steam rise through the couscous, carefully add the remaining couscous to the steamer.
 Continue cooking, watching for the steam to rise from the couscous.
-Allow the couscous to steam a third time for a full 15 to 20 minutes.
+Allow the couscous to steam for a full 15 to 20 minutes.
 At this point, all of the vegetables should be cooked.
 Test the vegetables to be sure, cooking longer if necessary.
 Taste the broth—it should be salty and peppery—and adjust the seasoning if desired.

 Serving the Couscous and Vegetables